The Trinity Files

 5.2 — What the Trinitarian Reading Requires

-To hold the Trinitarian view of this passage, you have to accept all of the following: that the Codex Sinaiticus and three independent ancient translation streams are all wrong; that the Granville Sharp rule must be applied rigidly even when one of the nouns functions as a proper name for the Father; that 2 Peter 1:2, where Peter immediately separates Yahuah and Yahushua, should be ignored; that Peter’s entire public preaching record should be set aside; and that a single word in a disputed greeting overrides every clear statement Peter ever made.
+To hold the Trinitarian view of this passage, you have to accept all of the following: that the Codex Sinaiticus and three independent ancient translation streams are all wrong.
+That the Granville Sharp rule must be applied rigidly even when one of the nouns functions as a proper name for the Father.
+That 2 Peter 1:2, where Peter immediately separates Yahuah and Yahushua, should be ignored.
+That Peter’s entire public preaching record — where he calls Yahushua a man approved of God, made Lord by God, exalted by God, and receiving honor from God the Father — should be set aside.
+That a single word in a disputed greeting overrides every clear statement Peter ever made.
+And that the entire New Testament pattern where the “righteousness of God” belongs to Yahuah and comes through the Messiah should be reversed.
+That is a lot to assume for one verse — especially one where the key word is not even certain.

 5.3 — Conclusion